Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: : Scene Graph-Based Exploration with Learned Utility

 and

 with $N$ and $M$ denoting the sizes of each dataset, respectively.

-Once the datasets are constructed, they serve as ground truth to train our lightweight models.
-To ensure generalization, we first embed textual input using a frozen pretrained text encoder \(E\) and concatenate embeddings to form inputs $x\in\mathbb{R}^{2d}$ with $d$ being the embedding dimension.
-A simple parametric model
+Once the datasets are constructed, they serve as the ground truth for training our lightweight models.
+To ensure open-vocabulary generalization, we first encode textual inputs using a frozen pretrained text encoder \( E(\cdot) \).
+Concretely, each data point consists of two text elements: a query \( q \) and a scene graph node \( n \) (representing either an object or a room).
+These are embedded independently and concatenated to form the input vector: